What is Average Order Value?

 Tips for Increasing Your AOV

 You can increase your AOV in numerous ways.
-You’re essentially trying to (tastefully!) convince your Shopify customers to spend more, either through choosing additional items or more expensive items than they had planned to purchase.
+You’re essentially trying to (tastefully!) convince your Shopify customers to spend more, either through choosing additional or frequently bought together items or more expensive items than they had planned to purchase.
 There are a variety of ways to achieve this:

 Cross-sell and upsell